MaximeCaty/LibBSC-for-.NET/README.md

 It doesnt compete well :
  - Already encoded media such as JPG, PNG, GIF, MP3, ...
  - Smaller files (< 100 KB)
+ - already compressed file

 ### Performance

-You can expect 40% more reduction than using gzip or zstandard, for a cost of ~ 1.5 - 3x process time on fastest level.
+You can expect 40% additionnal reduction than gzip or zstandard, for a cost of ~ 1.5 - 3x process time on fastest level.

+The process time may be further reduce on larger file using multihreading.

-I experienced some file with over 98% reduction when structured with highly repeatable numerical values and using level 3/3.
+I experienced on some file over 98% reduction when data is structured with highly repeatable numerical values at level 3.

-Important note : running through Azure function or Busienss Central seem to cause significant speed degradation, likely due to interop overhead + http data transfer.
+Important note : running through Azure function or Busienss Central cause speed degradation likely due to interop overhead and http data transfer.

-### Comparisons
+### Benchmark

 - Gzip : Optimal level (6/9)
 - ZStandard : Fast level (3/19)